jredd97/Automated-ELK-Stack-Deployment/README.md

 - Web-1 10.0.0.5 & Web-2 10.0.0.6

 *We have installed the following Beats on these machines:*
-- `filebeat` collects linux logs.
-This allows us to track things like user logon events, failed access attempts, service starts and stops.
+- `filebeat` is configured to track events from network devices in the syslog and authorization logs for successful / unsuccessful login attempts.
-- `metricbeat` collects system metrics from the web servers.
-We look for things like cpu usage, memory usage, drive space usage and drive space available for each host.
+- `metricbeat` collects system metrics from the web servers, like cpu usage, memory usage, drive space usage and drive space available for each host.